eemebarbe/react-firebase-essentials/README.md

 **Features:**

 - Modern authentication UI flows have already been built out, it's as simple as plugging in your Firebase API keys.
 Email, Facebook and Google are all included methods.
-- Basic security rules have already been written for the database.
+- Mobile-ready responsive design.
+- Utilizes Styled-Components, carefully using global variables that allow you to quickly and easily adjust to your tastes.
 - It's built entirely with React Hooks and the new Context API.
 Built on top of Create-React-App.
-- Mobile-ready responsive design.
+- Requires very few dependencies.
+The least popular module it uses has 6.4k stars on Github.
+- Basic security rules have already been written for the Firestore DB.
 - Push Notifications set up out of the box, with a cloud function supplied for triggering messages.
-- Utilizes Styled-Components, carefully using global variables that allow you to quickly and easily adjust to your tastes.
-- Requires very few dependencies.
 - Dark Mode!
 You gotta have dark mode!

 **Getting set up:** (in minutes)